 Diagnosing Lyme disease can be difficult because it shares symptoms with other conditions.
-At Firshein Center on the Upper East Side of New York City, Dr. Richard Firshein specializes in diagnosing and treating complicated conditions, like Lyme disease.
+At Firshein Center on the Manhattan of New York City, Dr. Richard Firshein specializes in diagnosing and treating complicated conditions, like Lyme disease.
 If you have a Lyme disease diagnosis or symptoms, call the Firshein Center, or schedule an appointment online today.

 Lyme disease is a bacterial infection typically caused by ticks, which are small arachnids that feed on the blood of birds, mammals, and sometimes reptiles or amphibians.
 Unlike insects, arachnids have two body segments, eight legs, and no wings.
 They also can’t chew.

 Several factors can increase your risk of Lyme disease, including:

 There are several types of tick-borne illnesses, but Lyme disease is the most common and comes from infected deer ticks or black-legged ticks.